All "Star Trek" series have to end end sooner or later.

 Despite a strong start, it soon became clear that as much as "Star Wars" has a Skywalker problem, "Star Trek" suffered from a similar "Enterprise" problem.
 It was incapable of letting go.
 Micahel Burnham had to be related to Spock, for some ridiculous reason and we had to actually have the USS Enterprise show up.
 Now, while that's spawned "Strange New Worlds" — which is so far the best of contemporary "Trek" — it would've been nice to have had a show, still set less than three centuries from now, with totally new characters and minimal reference to any other longstanding "Star Trek" shows.
 Kurtzman's decision to fling the show eleven hundred years into the future at the end of Season 2 to "free it from the constraints of existing canon" was an effort to recover from this, but the damage had already been done.

 It's a little like the currently running Season 3 of "Picard."
-So far, "Picard" is turning out to be something of an enjoyable surprise, but so many people were so spectacularly fed up with the shockingly bad story writing of both the first and second season that they're reluctant to return to it.
+So far — and at the time of writing — "Picard" is turning out to be something of an enjoyable surprise, but so many people were so spectacularly fed up with the shockingly bad story writing of both the first and second season that they're reluctant to return to it.

 However, bringing "Star Trek" back onto the small screen has had an undeniably positive effect on television science fiction.
 The fact that CBS All Access, later Paramount Plus, was investing so heavily in it undoubtedly influenced Amazon with its decision to save "The Expanse" in August 2018.
 Plus, in November 2017, Disney announced it was going to put a live action "Star Wars" spin off show on our humble TV screens and exactly two years later, we got "The Mandalorian"